klaudiaszostek/RealTimeVisionSystem/README.md

 # Multi-Module Vision System for Real-Time Person Identification and Threat Detection
-The aim is to develop a working prototype of an intelligent security system based on real-time image analysis.
-The system will enable face recognition from camera footage and detect potential threats such as the presence of dangerous objects (e.g., weapons).
+Modern physical security systems increasingly use advanced information technologies to better protect people and property.
+This engineering thesis presents the design and implementation of an innovative, hybrid access control system that combines biometric identity verification with real-time threat detection.
-The expected outcome is a functional application integrating face recognition and object detection modules, with a user interface tailored for security personnel.
+The system is based on a Cloud-Edge architecture.
+Facial recognition, which requires high computing power, is performed in the Microsoft Azure cloud.
+Detection of weapons, such as handguns and knives, is executed locally on the edge device.
+The key element is a custom object detection model based on the YOLOv8 neural network.
-The project will be developed using technologies such as Python, OpenCV, and pre-trained AI models.
-Real-time video processing will be implemented, and selected events will be saved and labeled in the system.
+The client application was built using the Electron framework and Python language.
+It offers a simple interface for security personnel and automates monitoring and incident recording.
+Thanks to the data buffering mechanism, the system works continuously even in the event of a network failure.
+Tests confirmed the high effectiveness, efficiency, and reliability of the solution.